The idea of having a side income appeals to just about every Singaporean, because after all, you can never have too much money.

 3. Rent out spare rooms in your home

-While short term leases of under 6 months are technically not allowed in Singapore, the government has so far done nothing to track down and prosecute private property owners who rent out their rooms to tourists.
-Just don’t try this trick if you live in an HDB flat as you might get your entire home confiscated.
+While short term leases of under 6 months are technically not allowed in Singapore for HDB flats, the government has so far done nothing to track down and prosecute private property owners who rent out their rooms to tourists.
+Don’t try this trick if you live in an HDB flat as you might get your entire home confiscated.

 You can also go the legal route by renting out your rooms on long-term leases of at least 6 months.
 This is legal whether you live in private or HDB property.
 You will earn less per-day than if you were renting out the property short-term, though.